 adb reboot recovery

-- Download the latest TWRP 3.3.0-0 Recovery and transfer it to the root of your internal storage.
+- Download the latest version of TWRP and place it in the root directory of your phone.

-- Tap on it, and swipe to confirm the flash.
+- Tap on it and Swipe to flash the file.